-There’s something familiar about Salzburg likely because the city’s been around for centuries.
+There’s something familiar about Salzburg, Austria, likely because the city’s been around for centuries.
 Lately however, it became famous not only as Wolfgang Amadeus Mozart’s birthplace, but also the setting for the movie, The Sound of Music.
 For many visitors, sights and attractions associated with the composer and the movie are understandably popular, but don’t overlook other charming locations that are just as historic and fascinating.
 The city, after all, is a UNESCO World Heritage site and has been deemed so since 1997.
 Here are the top attractions in Salzburg.

 Top Attractions in Salzburg